 Find out what happened on this day in Texas history

 115 years ago today

 The Texas Almanac is a biennially published reference work providing readers with information on the history of the state and its 254 counties, people, government and politics, economics, natural resources, and many other topics.
 Each edition includes featured articles unique to each edition.
 The book includes insights on the state’s rapidly growing population and changing demographics.

 The Southwestern Historical Quarterly, continuously published since 1897, is the premier source of scholarly information about the history of Texas and the Southwest.
-The first 100 volumes of the Quarterly, more than 57,000 pages, are now available Online with searchable Tables of Contents.

 Printed copies of the Quarterly are a benefit of membership in the Texas State Historical Association and are widely available in public and private libraries.

 We seek to encourage and improve the teaching of Texas history for the next generation.
 From our year long Texas History Day program for K-12 students, to our Webb Society chapters for college students, to our Teaching Texas website for teacher resources, TSHA hopes to reach as many Texas students as possible.